 All curricula are approved for the training of veterans in accordance with Federal Laws governing veteran's education benefits.
 The College is authorized under Federal Law to enroll non-immigrant alien students.

-Campus Facilities & Off-Campus Sites
+Campus Facilities and Off-Campus Sites

 he permanent campus of Luzerne County Community College is situated on a 167-acre site at 1333 South Prospect Street in Nanticoke, Pennsylvania.
-Of the eighteen buildings that make up the College's permanent facilities, Founders Hall and Building 11 are the two buildings where most of the general classrooms, as well as computer laboratories, and some faculty offices are located.
+Of the eighteen buildings that make up the College's permanent facilities, Founders Hall is one of two buildings where most of the general classrooms, as well as computer laboratories, and some faculty offices are located.
+The other is Building 11 where four classrooms are located.
 The College's security office along with its in-house printing service is located in Building 1.